Sean-Mc-Mahon/inner-purr/README.md

 ### Structure Plane

 - The site uses a consistent structure, a navbar is at the top of the page which allow a user to navigate the site and login if needed.
 A burger menu is used for small devices.
-- The index page has a search bar, filter and sort feature.
+- The products page has a search bar, filter and sort feature.
 - The content is consistant with text kept to a minimum.
-- A footer at the bottom provides copyright information and links to social media pages.
+- A footer at the bottom provides copyright information and links to social media pages and newsletter signup.
 - The number of clicks needed to reach any page is kept to a minimum.
 Sections such as user profiles will not be visible to users who are not logged in.
 - Buttons/modals/links are consistant in design.